Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Augment reality to show tabletop scene/README.md

 ## Use case

-Tabletop scenes allow you to use your device to interact with scenes as if they are 3D-printed model models sitting on your desk.
+Tabletop scenes allow you to use your device to interact with scenes as if they are 3D-printed models sitting on your desk.
 You could use this to virtually explore a proposed development without needing to create a physical model.

 ## How to use the sample